Ruby, Don't Take Your Love to Town: Answer songs

 In 1972, Bobby Womack released the album Understanding, which included the song "Ruby Dean."
 The lyrics and melody are similar to "Ruby, Don't Take Your Love to Town" but the story is told from the perspective of Ruby's son.
 The son urges his mother to respect his father and to stop seeing other men.
-In the original song, no children between the couple are ever mentioned.

-In culture

-The song is featured prominently in the 1971 West German film Rio das Mortes directed by Rainer Werner Fassbinder.

-The song is also quoted repeatedly by Sully, the protagonist of Richard Russo's 1993 novel Nobody's Fool.

-"Ruby, Don't Take Your Love to Town " is mentioned in series 1 episode 6 of Victoria Wood's comedy television series dinnerladies.

 Video

-A "social commentary" video consisting solely of a camera panning back and forth in a bedroom while the song played was shown at the end of a Huntley-Brinkley Report during 1969.
+A "social commentary" video consisting solely of a camera panning back and forth in a bedroom while the First Edition recording of the song played was shown at the end of a Huntley-Brinkley Report during 1969.
 Chet Huntley set up the video by linking it to the controversial Vietnam War and the sacrifices made by U.S. servicemen and their families.
 Chet Huntley and David Brinkley paused after the video and then signed off in their usual fashion.